 You don’t have to go through this alone.
-Are you feeling at a loss as to what to do next?
 Are you struggling to cope with a particular situation or event that has happened in your life?
+Has the pandemic and lockdown impacted negatively on your feeling of wellbeing?
+Has the thought of coming out of lockdown caused you some anxiety?
 I understand how troubling these thoughts and feelings can be.
 Reaching out for help can be hard, but you're in the right place.

 How counselling can help